Toshiba EM131A5C-BS Microwave Door Switch Replacement — Which Part & How to Install

 The Three Switch Types in Your EM131A5C-BS

 • Primary Interlock Switch (PS1): This is the main safety switch that disconnects high-voltage power to the magnetron when the door opens.
-When the door is closed, the mechanical latch pushes against the switch lever, keeping it pressed and allowing power to flow.
-The moment you open the door, this switch springs back and cuts power immediately.
+When the door closes, the mechanical latch pushes against the switch lever, keeping it pressed and allowing power to flow.
+When you open the door, this switch snaps back and cuts power immediately.

-• Secondary Interlock Switch (PS2): This switch serves as a backup to the primary interlock.
-It also cuts power to the high-voltage transformer if the primary switch fails.
-Both PS1 and PS2 must be closed (conducting) for the microwave to operate.
-If either switch opens, the circuit is broken and the magnetron cannot fire.
+• Secondary Interlock Switch (PS2): Acting as a backup to the primary interlock, this switch also cuts power to the high-voltage transformer if PS1 fails.
+Both PS1 and PS2 must be closed for the microwave to operate; if either switch opens, the circuit is broken, and the magnetron can’t fire.

-All three switches on the Toshiba EM131A5C-BS are mechanically operated by the door latch assembly.
-When you close the door, the door latch hooks push against the switch levers simultaneously, actuating all three switches at once.
-This is why a broken door latch can cause multiple switch failures.
+All three switches are mechanically operated by the door latch assembly.
+When you close the door, the door latch hooks push against the switch levers at the same time, actuating all three switches.
+This is why a broken door latch can lead to multiple switch failures.

 Identifying Symptoms of a Failing Door Switch on the EM131A5C-BS